New Physics in $b \to s \mu \mu$: FCC-hh or a Muon Collider?: Contact interactions

 To begin with, we first study the MFV scenario in the quark sector.
 We assume the $U(3)_Q$ flavour symmetry in Eq.~\eqref{eq:SMEFT_ops}, leaving us with two universal and real parameters: $[C_{lq}^{(1)}]_{22ij} = C_{lq}^{(1)} \delta_{ij}$ and $[C_{lq}^{(3)}]_{22ij} = C_{lq}^{(3)} \delta_{ij}$.
 Breaking the symmetry by the insertions of the quark Yukawa matrices does not impact the Drell-Yan bound, however it induces contributions to mesonic decays~\cite{Greljo:2017vvb}.

-In Fig.~\ref{fig:EFTlimits_SU3} we show the projected 95\% CL limits for various future colliders, compared with the present exclusion from the recast of the CMS search~\cite{CMS:2021ctt} (solid black line).
+In Fig.~\ref{fig:EFTlimits_SU3} we show the projected 95\% CL limits for various future colliders, compared with the present exclusion from the recast of the CMS search~\cite{CMS:2021ctt} (solid black line), see App.~\ref{app:FCChh} for details.
 Shown in the right plot is a zoom-in view around the origin of the left plot.

 Interestingly, MuC and FCC-hh probe complementary directions in the parameter space.
 While the MuC3 shows just slightly better sensitivity than the HL-LHC, the MuC10 is comparable with the FCC-hh.
 One of the reason for this is that at hadron colliders the production cross section is enhanced by the valence quarks.
 As we show in the next Section, when the dominant interaction is to heavy quark flavours, already MuC3 is comparable with the FCC-hh.